Kobzol/kobzol.github.io/_posts/2021-01-07-tools-for-technical-presentations.md

   and it also has advanced formatting, editing and spellchecking features, so you get a lot of things built-in.
 Yet placement and alignment is not automated as well as I would like.
-- `Low-level control` :thumbsdown: While you can place things pretty much where you want, you need to do it manually ba hand, and creating complex animated diagrams is very time-consuming.
+- `Low-level control` :thumbsdown: While you can place things pretty much where you want, you need to do it manually by hand, and creating complex animated diagrams is very time-consuming.
 - `Math symbols and equations` :man_shrugging: PowerPoint has support for rendering equations, but it's a bit cumbersome and not really on the level of TeX.
 - `Source control` :thumbsdown: Not really possible using `git`.
 These tools support various forms